 7. Horseback riding

 Immerse yourself in a slice of Old Florida on a peaceful horseback trail ride right outside of downtown Tampa.
 Local companies In the Breeze Ranch and Cypress Breeze Farm both offer guided trail rides for couples to enjoy.
-The former is a fully operational horse ranch and the latter specializes in beachfront and guided trail rides.
+Or, ride horses along the beach on a bucket list ride with Florida Beach Horses.

 9. Honeymoon Island + Caladesi Island